Locations:

 Outlook / Prognosis

-It depends on your situation.
-You’ll have the best outcome if your healthcare provider diagnoses your cardiac sarcoidosis early and starts treatment right away.
-Your outlook won’t be as good without prompt treatment.
+You’ll typically have the best outcome if your healthcare provider diagnoses your cardiac sarcoidosis early and starts treatment right away.
+Your outlook may not be as good without prompt treatment.
+But each person’s experience is a little different.
+Your provider can tell you what to expect in your situation.

 People who only have sarcoidosis in their hearts have a worse prognosis than those who have sarcoidosis throughout their bodies.
 This is because they have a higher risk of ventricular arrhythmias.
 These are abnormal heart rhythms in the lower chambers of your heart.